So you want to write a Weird Western?

 - Make friends with a horse.
 A simple afternoon horse-riding excursion or tour can help inspire a sense of what it might have been like to use these animals as a mode of transportation.

 - Go on a train ride.
-Lots of locations offer historic train rides or tours that can be excellent fodder for story ideas.
-A tour in a mine can also help foster ideas.
+Many locations offer historic train rides or tours that can be excellent fodder for story ideas.
+A tour in a mine, excursion to the desert, or weekend stay at a dude ranch can also help foster ideas.

 - Take a speculative short writing course.
-Online offerings, such as from Litreactor, Storyville and others, can be a great way to get your feet wet and get some feedback on a weird western.
+Online offerings, such as from Reach Your Apex, Clarion West, and others, can be a great way to get your feet wet and get some feedback on a weird western.

-- Read work from the masters.
+- Read work from the experts.
 There is a plethora of entertaining weird western stories out there.
 Check out this list of weird west novels and anthologies for short story inspiration.

 If you’re still stuck…